Kel Gordon's new sci fi adventure

 >By using existing pond dynamics techniques (Boyd) the ‘Bell Curve’ of nonspecific feed organisms, of the correct size can be, not only dramatically increased, but very well managed.
 And this aquafarming management procedure is now a simple and fundamental application in most fish and prawn aquaculture ventures.
 Its application to oyster culture is just as easy.

 Pond culture of oysters reflects both the application of density and the application of enhanced nonspecific feed culture.
-These aspects are then combined with high quality growth factors such as maintenance of sufficient oxygen, the correct water chemistry for oyster culture and other parameters ensuring animal requirements for continued growth such as water flow etc. Nothing very difficult or unpublished.
+These aspects are then combined with high quality growth factors such as maintenance of sufficient oxygen, the correct water chemistry for oyster culture and other parameters ensuring animal requirements for continued growth such as water flow etc. are met and managed...
+Whew!
+Yes a big sentance but, nothing very difficult or unpublished.

 Unfortunately the 1 Ha is actually more like a total of 3-4 Ha as the extra 2-3 Ha are required for algae culture.
-However if one combined oyster culture with the culture of a fish species, say Sand Whiting, then a sort of synergy is created.
-In any event Pond Aquaculture of Oysters is more profitable than any other aquafarming venture.
+However if one combined oyster culture with the culture of a fish species, say Sand Whiting, or low density prawn culture then a sort of synergy is created.
+In any event Pond Aquafarming Oysters is more profitable than any other aquafarming venture.

 Actually, prawns are coprophagic so one of the best foods for their complete nutrition is the pseudo feacies coming from oyster culture.
-Aquafarmer proved this to be highly successful back in 1987 by culturing King Prawns using this exact feed source.
+Aquafarmer proved this to be highly successful back in 1987 by culturing King Prawns using this and only this as the feed source.

 If a poly aquafarming system were incorporated, with Sand Whiting for example, the fish would be fed a protein diet.
 The nutrient loading then increases which generates an algal bloom which must be controlled by flushing.
 The algae bloom simply needs to be periodically flushed into 1Ha of oyster culture or the two farmed together.
 Oysters could be easily farmed with prawns and the water cirulated back through a passive POD filtration system and into the fish culture ponds.
 Like a multi level vertical integration Aquafarmer system....
 I like the sound of that....